json-schema-org/community/programs/triage-group/PR-Review-Process.md

 - Communicate effectively during the review process
 - Improve turnaround time and reduce merge conflicts

+Please note that we are using [this](https://github.com/orgs/json-schema-org/projects/41) project board, which implements the workflow described below.

 ---

 ## 🔄 Types of PR Lifecycle Status